lab1055/easy-rfp/README.md

 * Include a method `perform_task()` that uses the input image, trained model, and _your own_ inference code to output result appropriately.
     * If it is a detection task, the method must return a list of tuples, where each tuple looks as follows: `(classname, [x, y, width, height])`
     * If it is a classification task, the method must return a tuple as follows: `(class_name, class_probability)`
+    * If it is a segmentation task, the method must return a mask image (torch tensor) of size equal to the input: `torch.Tensor`
     * Please refer to `tasks/wheat_detection.py` and `task/leaf_disease.py` to know more.
 * Once `DummyTaskClass().perform_task()` is configured to work as above, import the class in `tasks/task_bank.py`
     * Something like `from .dummy_task import DummyTaskClass`